irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 What is the command to clear the terminal?= clear Exercises
 Navigate through your previous command history with the Up and Down keys.
-Play around with ctrl-R reverse search.=
+Play around with ctrl-R reverse search.= (reverse-i-search)`':= no outcome

+11.